 Stroll the beautiful 5-acre grounds of this renowned arts center housed in some of Snowmass’ most beautiful historic structures.
 Break bread with artists for dinner in the Cafe, where the food is as much a work of art as anything you’ll find in the studios.
 Artist studios, gallery exhibits, and lectures are available to visitors all year long.

 In 2010, one of Colorado’s most significant treasure troves of Ice Age fossils was discovered right here in Snowmass.
-Today, families can learn about this remarkable find at the Snowmass Ice Age Discovery Center at the end of the Snowmass Village Mall.
-Admissions is free.
+Today, families can learn about this remarkable find at the Snowmass Visitor Center at Town Park or the new Ice Age Discovery ball pit in the Collective Game Lounge in Base Village!

 The Treehouse Kids’ Adventure Center

 Needs some couples time?
 The kids will have a blast at the Treehouse Kids Adventure Center, a 25,000-square-foot facility that shares the wonder of the mountain environment in fun, tactile, and educational ways.
 Six age-specific interactive rooms — ranging from a teen hang-out to a nursery — are available, along with day camps and plenty of summer programming.
 The facility is located in the heart of Snowmass in Base Village.